1 - Access Cluster

 apiGroup: rbac.authorization.k8s.io

 Code block.
-Example of writing a User (Samsung Cloud Platform individual user) to a role bindingIf a role binding like the above is created in a cluster, a user with the username jane.doe is granted the permission to perform the API actions defined in the pod-reader role.
+Example of writing User (individual Samsung Cloud Platform user) in role bindingWhen a role binding like the above is created in the cluster, a user whose username is jane.doe is granted permission to perform the API actions defined in the pod-reader role.

-Example) Role Binding read-pods #2
+Example) role binding read-pods #2

 # This role binding allows users in the "ReadPodsGroup" group to view pods in the "default" namespace.